- Students explore the values and conventions of consumer spending and protection in the wider school community.

 Students consider ways they can deepen their learning and increase community awareness of consumer rights and responsibilities.
-The class might decide on one collective action or students could work in groups on a range of actions.
+The class may decide on one joint action or students may choose to work in groups on a range of actions.
 This table includes some possible actions.
 However this phase of the unit will be most effective when it is driven by students’ interests and needs.

-Whānau day: Students could host a whānau day where they invite their families to school to share their learning about being a confident and informed consumer.
-Students could share information through role plays, slideshows, songs, or posters, or they could organise a series of information stations that parents and family members visit in rotation.
+Whānau day: Students could host a whānau day where they invite their families to school to share their learning about being confident and informed consumers.
+Students could share the information through role plays, slideshows, songs, and posters, or they could organise a series of information stations that parents and family members visit in rotation.

 Home learning: Students can ask whānau and friends what they would like to know about consumer protection and base their whānau day information on answering their questions in ways they think are most appropriate for their audience.